ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/index.md

 [Items](./1.16.1/basic/items) - Create your first ever object within Minecraft: the Item!
 [Blocks](./1.16.1/basic/blocks) - Create your first Block (and Item too)!
-[Introduction to Features: Ore Generation](./1.16.1/basic/ore_gen) - Introducing the system Minecraft uses to populate the terrain.
+[Introduction to Features: Ore Generation (1.16.1)](./1.16.1/basic/ore_gen) - Introducing the system Minecraft uses to populate the terrain.
 [Sounds](./1.16.1/basic/sounds) - It's time to add custom sounds to the game!

 ### <a name="modding-202"></a>Modding 202 <a href="#modding-202"><img src="../../images/link.png" alt="Link" style="width:15px;height:15px;"></a>